drhelius/Gearboy/README.md

 A lot of effort has gone into this in order to follow OOP and keep it as simple as possible.

-For any comments or questions I can be reached at: http://twitter.com/drhelius
+Don't forget to send me your comments or questions at: http://twitter.com/drhelius

 ----------